vberlier/endermite/README.md

 [Minecraft data packs](https://minecraft.gamepedia.com/Data_pack) make it possible for anyone to customize the game by writing bits of JSON and a few functions.
 The underlying format is simple and straight-forward, making it easy to parse, but it hasn't been created with a specific developer experience in mind.
 When you sit down in front of your text editor, it can be hard to figure out how you're supposed to make use of the available features to do what you want to do.

-Endermite is a python framework that combines and exposes data pack features through a level of abstraction.
+Endermite is a python framework that combines and exposes data pack features through a layer of abstraction.
 It aims to make it easier to develop, encapsulate and compose behavior by providing a component-based approach.

 ```python
 from endermite import Component
 from endermite.decorators import public, tick

 class Hello(Component):
     """Output `Hello, world!` each tick when attached to an entity."""